vilatsut/dnd-rulebook-llm/resources/dnd_rules_markdown.md

 Not long ago, a harpy settled into the wreck of *Compass Rose*.
 With its magically entrancing voice, the harpy has been luring ships to crash on the shoal and feasting on the unlucky sailors.
 The sailors who escape the harpy's talons end up as zombies menacing the people of Dragon's Rest.

 The harpy is only the most immediate problem lurking in the wrecked hull of *Compass Rose*.
-The greater threat is a cursed talisman held in the ship's
+The greater threat is a cursed talisman held in the ship's¨hold, imbued with magic by a long-dead sailor's desperate prayers to a demon lord.
+This curse is responsible for the drowned sailors animating as zombies.
+Most of the sailors who were aboard the ship when it wrecked are long gone, but some zombies have been trapped in the wreck for years.

 > ### OTHER SHIPWRECKS
 >
 > This chapter assumes the characters heed Runara's advice and search *Compass Rose* for clues to the recent shipwrecks.
 If the characters decide to explore other recent wrecks, you can use the map of *Compass Rose* to represent any other sunken ship's deck plan, though most of the wrecks are entirely underwater.
 Characters exploring other wrecks might find more zombies—sailors killed in the wrecks who were animated by the talisman in *Compass Rose*'s hold but couldn't get off their ships for some reason.
 They might also find giant octopuses (you can use the spore servant octopus stat block from appendix B), ghouls, or other dangers aboard.
 These adventures are yours to create, but only the wreck of *Compass Rose* holds the secret to freeing Dragon's Rest from the zombie attacks.

-hold, imbued with magic by a long-dead sailor's desperate prayers to a demon lord.
-This curse is responsible for the drowned sailors animating as zombies.
-Most of the sailors who were aboard the ship when it wrecked are long gone, but some zombies have been trapped in the wreck for years.

 ## SHIPWRECK FEATURES